varietywalls/variety/CONTRIBUTING.md

 ## Translations

-As of July 2021 we are using Transifex to sync up translations: https://www.transifex.com/variety/variety
+As of July 2021 we are using Transifex for managing translations: https://www.transifex.com/variety/variety

-Ping **@jlu5** if you have any issues with this - translation platforms are fairly new to us.
+Please ping **@jlu5** if you want to be added to the project.

 ## Bigger changes or new features